Difference Between Quantitative and Qualitative Risk Analysis

 Risk Management Processes

-According to the PMI PMBOK Guide, risk management knowledge area has six processes.
+According to the PMI PMBOK Guide, the risk management knowledge area has seven processes.

 - Plan Risk Management